brunomariz/duke-ccf-gcp-cd/video_script.md

 If you havent done so yet, this will prompt you to enable your app engine

-Once your app engine is enabled, enable service accounts aswell
+Once your app engine is enabled, do the same with service accounts

 Thats all the configuration you`ll have to setup on Google Cloud